dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/templates.md

 Project templates allow you to re-use configuration settings from existing projects when you create new projects.

+> **Note**: You must have the appropriate [permissions](/articles/dashboard/accounts/managing_users.html#managing-user-permissions) in order to manage project templates for your organization.

 ## Creating templates

 To save an existing project as a template, click "Edit project," click the arrow next to the name of your project, and select "Save this project as a template."